-Security breaches and other disruptions could compromise our information and expose us to liability, which would cause our business and reputation to suffer.
+Security breaches and privacy issues could compromise our information and expose us to liability, which would cause our business and reputation to suffer.

 In the ordinary course of our business, we collect and store sensitive data, including intellectual property, our proprietary business information and that of our suppliers, as well as personally identifiable information of clinical trial participants and employees.
-Similarly, our third-party providers possess certain of our sensitive protected health data.
+Similarly, our third party providers possess certain of our sensitive protected health data.
 The secure maintenance of this information is critical to our operations and business strategy.
-Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by hackers or breached due to employee error, malfeasance or other disruptions.
-Attacks of this nature are increasing in their frequency, levels of persistence, sophistication and intensity, and are being conducted by sophisticated and organized groups and individuals with a wide range of motives and expertise.
-Although we develop and maintain systems and controls designed to prevent these events from occurring, and we have a process to identify and mitigate threats, the development and maintenance of these systems, controls and processes is costly and requires ongoing monitoring and updating as technologies change and efforts to overcome security measures become more sophisticated, and such systems, controls and processes may not be successful in preventing a breach.
-Any such breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
+Despite our reasonable security measures, our information technology and infrastructure may be vulnerable to cyberattacks or breached due to employee error, malfeasance or other disruptions.
+Cyberattacks and other security incidents are increasing in their frequency, levels of persistence, sophistication and intensity, and are being conducted by sophisticated and organized groups and individuals with a wide range of motives and expertise.
+Although we develop and maintain systems and controls designed to prevent these events from occurring, and we have a process to identify and mitigate threats, the development and maintenance of these systems, controls and processes is costly and requires ongoing monitoring and updating as technologies change and efforts to overcome security measures become more sophisticated, and such systems, controls and processes may not be successful in preventing a breach or other incident.
+Any such security incident could compromise our networks and the information stored there could be accessed, publicly disclosed, encrypted, lost or stolen.
 We could be required to expend significant amounts of money and other resources to repair or replace information systems or networks.
-In addition, our liability insurance may not be sufficient in type or amount to cover us against claims related to security breaches, cyberattacks and other related breaches.
+In addition, our liability insurance may not be sufficient in type or amount to cover us against claims related to security breaches, cyberattacks and other related security incidents.

 The legislative and regulatory landscape for privacy and data protection continues to evolve, and there has been an increasing amount of focus on privacy and data protection issues with the potential to affect our business, including compliance with the Health Insurance Portability and Accountability Act of 1996 and state laws requiring security breach notification.
 The collection and use of personal health data of individuals in the European Union is also governed by strict data protection laws.
 In addition to existing laws, since May 25, 2018, the General Data Protection Regulation ("GDPR") has imposed obligations with respect to European Union data and substantial fines for breaches of the data protection rules.
-It will increase our responsibility and potential liability in relation to personal data that we process, and we will be required to put in place additional mechanisms ensuring compliance with the new European Union data protection rules.
-There is significant uncertainty related to the manner in which data protection authorities will seek to enforce compliance with GDPR.
-For example, it is not clear if the authorities will conduct random audits of companies doing business in the European Union, or if the authorities will wait for compliants to be filed by individuals who claim their rights have been violated.
+The GDPR increased our responsibility and potential liability in relation to personal data that we process, and we were required to implement additional mechanisms to comply with the GDPR and related European Union data protection rules.
 Enforcement uncertainty and the costs associated with ensuring GDPR compliance may be onerous and adversely affect our business, operating results, prospects and financial condition.